 We search the Cochrane Central Register of Controlled Trials (CENTRAL); MEDLINE via Ovid (from 1946); Embase via Ovid (from 1974); Latin American and Caribbean Health Science Information database (LILACS) (from 1982); and the Global Resource of EczemA Trials (GREAT) database.
 We also perform searches of the following trials registers: the ISRCTN registry; ClinicalTrials.gov; the Australian New Zealand Clinical Trials Registry; the World Health Organization International Clinical Trials Registry Platform (ICTRP); the EU Clinical Trials Register.
 For our baseline review, we searched all databases from inception until October 28 2019.
 We hand-searched reference lists of relevant publications retrieved as full papers and relevant systematic reviews and literature reviews to identify other eligible studies.
 The full, updated search strategy can be found in the supplement that can be downloaded from this site under Peer Review Publications above.
+We updated our search strategy as of the April 1, 2021 search; this can be downloaded here.
 We searched for supplemental results on trial registries and contacted study authors and pharmaceutical companies to obtain further data.
 For logistical reasons we only include studies published in English.

 Methods Eligibility Criteria